JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-0/Phase-0-Agent-Prompts.md

 ---

-## Resume Prompt (paste when returning in a later session)

-You are resuming Phase 0 orchestration for goose-org-twin.
-- Read state from: Technical Project Plan/PM Phases/Phase-0-Agent-State.json
-- Read and re-ingest the same project documents listed in the Master Orchestrator Prompt.
-- Summarize: current_workstream, current_task_id, last_step_completed, and pending_questions.
-- If pending_questions exist, ask them and wait for answers; then continue.
-- Otherwise, continue with the next step in the defined sequence (A → B → C → D → E → F → optional G).
-- Keep using the same guardrails, state persistence, and progress logging.

----

 ## Sub-prompts (detailed) — Use within the Orchestrator flow

 All sub-prompts: Always read relevant internal docs by path, write state, and log progress.
 Ask for missing inputs and pause if necessary.